 This might be your or your friend’s story, I know I’ve been there and this is why I share it.

-It goes something like this: I keep telling my friends and family about me wishing to be in a relationship, but when the chance comes, I end up running away.
-I meet a guy, things start great, we start to see each other more often, spend intimate days and night, and suddenly – I am searching for reasons why this won’t work.
+It goes something like this: I keep telling my friends and family that I want to be in a relationship, but when I get my chance – I end up running away.
+I meet a guy, things start great, we start to see each other more often, spend days and nights togetger and suddenly – I am searching for reasons why it won’t work.
 It’s either him or me or some stupid excuse.

 I can’t even offer a proper explanation as to why I think it won’t work.
 It’s easier for me to just nip the relationship in the bud because it is scarier to let it evolve into something more than what it already is.
 Ever had a similar experience?

 Why do we get scared?